CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4. A message will ask to confirm the operation, which can take up to 30 minutes.

 You can restart the virtual desktop at any time from the same page.
+Also in this case, the restart processes can take up to 30 minutes.

+!!!
+Note
-Alsoin this case, the restart processes can take up to 30 minutes.
-This option is available only for active CSC projects with available billing units.
+    This option is available only for active CSC projects with available Billing Units.

-### Rebooting or rebuilding a virtual desktop
+### Rebooting or rebuilding a desktop

 If the virtual desktop or software has become unresponsive, you can use this option to reboot (or restart) your desktop.
 All the files/ software saved in the virtual desktop will remain available after the reboot.

+!!!
+Note
+    If the Data Gateway application becomes unresponsive (for example because old sessions are still running in the background) you don't need to rebbot your desktop.
+You can use the terminal to check the ID number of the running process and stop it with the following commands: _ps -edalf | grep sda-fuse_ and _kill -9 process-id_ or contact us at servicedesk@csc.fi for support.

 To reboot a virtual machine: